yobed/yobed/README.md

 ## MLB
 linescore.xyz

-This is currently not working due to Supabase continueling pausing my application, which then shuts down the whole database.
+This is currently not working due to Supabase continuously pausing my application, which then shuts down the whole database.
 (Considering options to go the free way)